Ontario Staycation Tax Credit

 You are eligible to claim the credit if you are an Ontario resident on December 31, 2022.

 Only one individual per family can claim the credit for the year.
 Your claim can include the eligible expenses of your spouse or common-law partner and your eligible children.
-An eligible child is not entitled to claim the credit on their personal Income Tax and Benefit Return for 2022.
+An eligible child is not entitled to claim the credit.

 If you do not have a spouse or common-law partner, or eligible child, you can claim your own eligible expenses for the credit.